-Your e-wallet can be funded via autorised agents of your mobile money service, partner banks and networks of your mobile money service, transfers from your ATM/Debit cards, or any other funding method offered by your service provider.
-Once funded you can securely and conveniently use your mobile money to send money to family and friends, buy airtime of any network, Pay bills like DSTV, Hi TV, MyTV, PHCN bills, etc.
+Your e-wallet can be funded via autorised agents of your service, partner banks and networks of your mobile money service, transfers from your ATM/Debit cards, or any other funding method offered by your service provider.
+Once funded you can securely and conveniently use your mobile money to send money to family and friends, buy airtime of any network, Pay bills like DSTV, , MyTV, PHCN bills, etc.

-You can also withdraw cash from your e-wallet at same locations.
+You can also withdraw cash from your e-wallet at some locations.

 Most transactions like sending and receiving money, deposit, or withdrawal will cost a transaction fee as specified by the service provider.
 Some services may also charge a monthly rental so, inquire from the mobile money agent before signing up.

 Operator branded mobile money service is a value added service offered by a network operator to its subscribers to enable them conveniently pay for goods and services with their mobile phone.
-Network operators do not have mobile money licenses, but through partnership with licensed mobile money providers, financial intuitions, payment processors, and merchants they can offer mobile money to their subscribers.
-MTN Mobile Money is an example of an operator branded mobile money offering.
+Network operators do not have mobile money licenses, but through partnership with licensed mobile money providers, financial instutions, payment processors, and merchants they can offer mobile money to their subscribers.
+MTN Mobile Money is an example of an operator branded service offering.

-Because operator branded mobile money resides in the SIM, any mobile phone can use the service, from the cheap N2,000 phones to the highest ends of mobile phones.
-Expect operator branded mobile money services to outshine their provider branded counterparts.
+Because operator branded service resides in the SIM, any mobile phone can use the service, from the cheap 5,000 Naira mobile phones to the highest ends of mobile phones.
+Expect operator branded services to outshine their provider branded counterparts.

-The major downside of the operator branded mobile money is that you must be a subscriber of the network to use the service.
-Also operator branded mobile money services launched so far partner with just a few banks leaving out lots of customers of other banks.
+The major downside of the operator branded service is that you must be a subscriber of the network to use the service.
+Also some operator branded mobile money services partner with just a few banks leaving out lots of customers of other banks.

 The advantage of provider branded mobile money is that they are open.
-Anyone can use a provider branded mobile money irrespective of network.
+Anyone can use a provider branded service irrespective of network.
 Provider branded mobile money services also partner with a lot more banks than their operator branded counterparts.

-QikQik, PocketMoni, and U-Mo Mobile Money are all examples of provider branded services.
+QikQik, PocketMoni, and U-Mo are all examples of provider branded services.

 Have you used any mobile money service, what was your experience?
-Share your thoughts about mobile money services in the comment area.
+Share your thoughts about these services in the comment area.